brianbrennan/bbblog/blog-posts/what_is_good_enough_to_get_out_the_door.md

 }
 </meta>

-# What is Good Enough to Get Out The Door?

 You've heard the mantra.
 "Give a hundred and ten percent today".
 It's common on football fields, or in sales meetings.
 But what exactly does it mean?
 I think some people take it to literally mean I need to do more than I've ever done today, which is probably the most innocent take on the meaning.
 Others will take it to mean I want exactly 10% more than you are possibly able of doing.
 What exactly does 10% of effort mean?
 It's something that isn't empirical.
 I can't exactly put effort in a test tube.
 And not only are we just assigning value to an abstract concept, we're saying that whatever that value is, it needs to be more than what's possible.

 I get why people say it, it's to inspire people to do their best, which is often more than what they thought was their best.
 But inspirational idioms do not make a great product.
 Let me propose my system of getting things done.
 I shoot for 80 percent, I'll often settle for 70.
 Of what, you might ask.
 Feature value from development.
 I know I know, I just said that it's annoying to have to hear an empirical value assigned to something intangible, but just like with the above "stick-to-itiveness"-esque saying, it's more of a concept than a measurement.
 Let's look at an example.